The Quantum Mechanics Swampland: Setting Up the Scattering Calculation

-In addition to the potentials, we need to supply appropriate boundary conditions to solve the Schr\"odinger equation.
-The novel insight from the procedure developed in~\cite{Agrawal:2020lea} was that for some region $r < a$, the QFT tree-level amplitude is matched with the first Born approximation in quantum mechanics.\footnote{This matching was shown numerically in~\cite{Agrawal:2020lea} for a variety of potentials.} For scattering processes, the matching radius is set by the Compton radius of the fermion which is given by $a \sim \mathcal{O}(m_{\psi}^{-1})$.
-The Compton radius sets the natural matching scale because for $r < a$, the particles start becoming relativistic since they have momenta of $\mathcal{O}(m_{\psi})$.
-The quantum mechanical potential is a non-relativistic effective description of the scattering process.
-So, at these scales, we should not expect the non-relativistic description to hold and must resort to the underlying relativistic QFT description.
-Performing this matching allows us to calculate the boundary conditions at $r = a$, and the Schr\"odinger equation can subsequently be solved.
-We show this schematically in Figure~\ref{fig:IC_Schematic}.
+The observable of interest for a low energy scattering process is typically a cross section.
+In the non-relativistic regime, there can be significant deviations from a tree-level QFT approximation, for example from non-perturbative Sommerfeld enhancement~\cite{sommerfeld1931beugung}.
+A convenient way of accounting for these effects is to map the problem to an effective quantum mechanical problem, solving the Schr\"odinger equation and extracting the scattering matrix elements.
+To solve the Schr\"odinger equation, we need to supply appropriate boundary conditions, in addition to the potential.
+The novel insight from~\cite{Agrawal:2020lea} was that the physics occurring on short distance scales influences the wavefunction, which in turn affects the boundary conditions.
+To achieve this separation of scales, we split the region and match at the Compton radius of the scattered particle which is given by $a \sim \mathcal{O}(m_{\psi}^{-1})$.
+The Compton radius is the natural matching scale because for $r < a$, the particles start becoming relativistic with momenta of $\mathcal{O}(m_{\psi})$.
+The quantum mechanical potential is a non-relativistic effective description of the scattering process, so at these scales, we should not expect this description to hold and must resort to the underlying relativistic QFT description.
+In~\cite{Agrawal:2020lea}, it was shown numerically that the QFT tree-level amplitude matched with the first Born approximation in quantum mechanics for $r < a$.
+We showed this for a variety of potentials, and also showed that this matching was robust to variations in the matching scale as long as it was $\mathcal{O}(m_{\psi}^{-1})$.
+Establishing this correspondence allows us to compute the boundary conditions at $r = a$, accounting for the effects of the short distance physics.
+For $r > a$, we are in the non-relativistic regime where quantum mechanics is an appropriate description of the physics.
+In this region, we can solve the Schr\"odinger equation and extract scattering matrix elements which incorporate long distance non-perturbative effects.
+This procedure ensures a separation of scales and that the appropriate description is used in the respective regimes.
+We show this schematically in Figure~\ref{fig:IC_Schematic} and proceed to discuss how to implement this procedure in more detail.

 If we assume $rV(r) \to 0$ as $r \to \infty$, then asymptotically, the wavefunction is a solution of the free particle Schr\"odinger equation. $s_{\ell}$ and $c_{\ell}$ are solutions to the radial equation.
 They are given by